-• Confidentiality can be offered by a College official who is not required by law to report known incidents of sexual assault or other crimes to the College's Title IX Coordinator or any other College officials.
-Any conversation you have with a confidential official will be kept completely confidential and will not be shared with anyone else without your permission, except in the very rare and extreme circumstance where someone's safety is at risk.

-• Maria College has at least one College official who can offer complete confidentiality to persons who want to confidentially report an incident of sexual misconduct:
+- Confidentiality can be offered by a College official who is not required by law to report known incidents of sexual assault or other crimes to the College's Title IX Coordinator or any other College officials.
+Any conversation you have with a confidential official will be kept completely confidential and will not be shared with anyone else without your permission, except in the very rare and extreme circumstance where someone's safety is at risk. - Maria College has at least one College official who can offer complete confidentiality to persons who want to confidentially report an incident of sexual misconduct to the Director of Counseling and Accessibly Services